shanebp/bp-group-livechat/readme.txt

 Download and upload the plugin to your plugins folder.
 Activate.

+On the front-end, go to a Group > Manage > LiveChat and select 'Enable Group Livechat' and save.
+A 'LiveChat' tab will appear on the main group nav.
+Click to start chatting.

 == Changelog ==

+= 1.2.2 =
+	* April 20, 2019
+	* fix bugs re db table creation and enable option

 = 1.2.0 =

 	* 21/03/2019

 	* Initial release under new owner.
 	* New: Added support for links.

-== screenshots ==

-* screenshot-1.jpg - LiveChat in the group.